-We promote the good health of the children in our care in numerous ways, including the provision of nutritious food, following set procedures when children become ill/accident.
+We promote the good health of the children in our care in numerous ways, including the provision of nutritious food, following set procedures when children become ill or have an accident.

 Please see our separate policies and procedures on Health and Safety and Child Protection.